Using playing cards to store hidden data:

 The cards could also be split into 4-bit numbers to represent reduced letter alphabet characters.
-For example if you only use the 16 most popular letters of the English alphabet in your messages (etaoinsrhldcumfp), and ignore the rest (gwybvkxjqz) then 4 cards can represent one letter. "e" would be 0000 (0 in decimal), "t" would be 0001 (2 in decimal) and so on.
-You could fit 13 letters of the alphabet into a pack in this way.
+For example, if we only use the 16 most popular letters of the English alphabet in our messages (etaoinsrhldcumfp), and ignore the rest (gwybvkxjqz), then 4 cards can represent one letter.
+The letter "e" would be 0000 (0 in decimal), "t" would be 0001 (2 in decimal), and so on.
+We could fit 13 letters of the alphabet into a pack in this way.

 Another simple method to encode data into a pack would be to mark the cards so that there was a difference between the tops and bottoms.
 Some packs have backs that indicate their orientation already.
-Those that don't could have one end slightly scuffed or rubbed against a candle.
-In this way the cards could all be facing the same way.
+Those without could have one end slightly scuffed or rubbed against a candle.
+In this way, the cards could all be facing the same way.
 An upwards pointing card could be 1, while a downwards pointing card could be 0.
-This would allow 52 bits of data and would be less obvious.
-We could mark which way up the whole pack should be by how we put it into the box, or by which way up the Jokers are.
+This would allow 52 bits of data and would be less obvious than the face up/face down method.
+We could mark which way up the whole pack should be by how we put it into the box, or by which way up the jokers are.

 These two methods could be combined to allow two completely independent strings of 52 bits of data.
-There can be a sequence of cards in the front/back method and one in the up/down method.
-The two methods could also be combined so that each card is in 1 of 4 states: Facing forwards & pointing up, facing forwards & pointing down, facing backwards & pointing up, facing backwards & pointing down.
-In this way the cards are essentially indicating Base 4 numbers.
-One card can represent one of four numbers at a time: 0, 1, 2 or 3; two cards can represent 16 Base 4 numbers: 00, 01, 02, 03, 10, 11, 12, 13, 20, 21, 22, 23, 30, 31, 32, 33; three cards can represent 64 numbers and so on.
+There can be a sequence of cards in the face up/face down method and one in the pointing upwards/pointing downwards method.
+The two methods could also be combined, so that each card is in 1 of 4 states: face up and pointing upwards, face up and pointing downwards, face down and pointing upwards, face down and pointing downwards.
+In this way, the cards are essentially indicating base 4 numbers.
+One card can represent one of four numbers at a time: 0, 1, 2 or 3; two cards can represent 16 base 4 numbers: 00, 01, 02, 03, 10, 11, 12, 13, 20, 21, 22, 23, 30, 31, 32, 33; three cards can represent 64 numbers and so on.
 Just two cards would be needed to represent a letter in the reduced 15 letter alphabet.

-The following method is fairly straightforward, the cards can all face the same way, it is far from obvious to someone who doesn't know how it works, it can hold more than 52 bits of data, and more importantly it lends itself perfectly to one-time pad encryption.
+The following method is fairly straightforward, the cards can all face the same way, it is far from obvious to someone who does not know how it works, it can hold more than 52 bits of data, and it lends itself perfectly to one-time pad encryption.